ninchat/ninchat-api/master.md

 ### Ninchat website

-An existing puppet user can be logged in at the Ninchat website by forming an
+An existing puppet user can be logged in at the Ninchat website by forming a
 URL:

 	https://ninchat.com/app/#/x/login-sign/USER_ID/MASTER_KEY_TYPE/MASTER_SIGN